jmanunderwood/rc522-PAM/README.md

 Using an Arduino Mega 2560 for the serial interface.

 ## What exactly does this do?
-i dunno man, but it's supposed to require an RFID card to be scannedin order to authenticate a user on a linux system.
+i dunno man, but it's supposed to require an RFID card to be scanned in order to authenticate a user on a linux system.
 Maybe it works..
 Maybe it doesn't

 ## Well how does it do that?